WONYIP LANDCARE GROUP

 In addition to protecting quolls, this Project aimed to protect the Agnes River which is a significant waterway flowing into Corner Inlet and its Ramsar wetland.
 Reducing nutrient and sediment loads in the river protect the seagrass meadows and Australia's most southerly mangrove communities which lie at its mouth.
 The Group hopes that their work has also improved the habitat for the threatened Eastern Grayling, and Cox's Gudgeon and Galaxia species.
 The river is also the only water supply for several South Gippsland towns.
 Wonyipedia and the Wonyip Conservation Trail

 Wonyip Landcare Group received a Victorian Landcare Grant to establish a Conservation Trail along disused sections of the old Woorrara Road - this involved the removal of rubbish and some serious weeding!
-This project also involved the installation of educational signage and a field Guide 'Wonyipedia' about the threatened species in the area. |
+This project also involved the installation of educational signage and a field Guide 'Wonyipedia' about the threatened species in the area.
+Feral Deer Management

-The Wonyip Landcare Group is currently seeking funding for a project that brings together citizen science, wildlife experts and technology.
-We need your help to bring this project to life...
-To improve the future of our many threatened species in Wonyip, our Group needs to establish baseline data on the species we have in the region and the health of their populations.
-Our Group is planning to collect baseline data, by bringing together volunteers and experts on a series of events over a 12-month period:
+Thank you to the State Government's Volunteer Innovation Fund (Round 4), the Wettenhall Environment Trust for supporting our Wonyip Biodiversity Survey which will roll out from May 2023 - May 2024!
+We now need your help to bring this project to life...so come and get your hands dirty!
+To improve the future of our many threatened species in Wonyip, our Group will establish baseline data on the species we have in the region and the health of their populations.
+Our Group is planning to collect baseline data, by bringing together volunteers and experts on a series of events over the 12-month period:

 |